Animal Crossing: Characters

 While the series features various villagers for each title, certain prominent characters return in each series installment.

-Tom Nook is a tanuki character who functions as both a shop owner and a real estate broker, giving the player a loan for their house and various upgrades while allowing them to pay it back with no interest.
+Tom Nook is a tanuki (or a raccoon in America) character who functions as both a shop owner and a real estate broker, giving the player a loan for their house and various upgrades while allowing them to pay back their loan with no interest.

-Mr. Resetti is a mole character who appears from underground whenever players shut off the game without saving, berating them for circumventing one of the game's systems.
-Due to a new autosave function, he was "laid off" from his job in Animal Crossing: New Horizons, although he has secured a new job as the Rescue Service operator.
+Mr. Resetti is a mole character who appears from underground whenever players shut off the game without saving (enabling them to reset random events deemed unfortunate), berating them for circumventing one of the game's systems.
+Due to a new autosave function, he was "laid off" from his job in Animal Crossing: New Horizons, although he has secured a new job as the Rescue Service operator.K.K.

-K.K.
 Slider is a canine traveling musician, based on series composer Kazumi Totaka, who plays on certain nights in the player's town.
 Afterwards, he gives the player a free copy of the song played, saying that his music "wants to be free".
 This was seen by some fans as support for music piracy, although Nintendo denied that it was intended as social commentary.

 In New Horizons, Isabelle makes an appearance as the town community manager and secretary to Tom Nook.
-She was originally introduced in New Leaf, where she served a similar purpose as assistant to the player character.
+She was originally introduced in New Leaf, where she served a similar purpose as an assistant to the player character.
 She allows players to change the town's flag and tune, as well as reset certain aspects of town life (nicknames and villager outfits).

 Tom Nook's apprentices, Timmy and Tommy, manage the convenience store Nook's Cranny in later games in the series.
 Able Sisters also offers clothes for the player and is managed by sisters Mabel and Sable.
 Two new characters, Orville and Wilbur, manage Dodo Airlines, which is the only airport on the deserted island.